 Community Service Scholarship Program

 Since 1990, with support from the Radin Foundation, Fresno State has offered the Community Service Scholarship Program (CSSP) to students.
-This program is available to students who provide 150 hours of service to participating non-profit organizations, public schools, or government organizations.
-In exchange for service, the student earns a $1,500 scholarship and three-units of academic credit.
-CSSP is administered by the Career Development Center.
-For more information, including program guidelines and requirements, visit the Career Development Center's website or contact Mary Willis by calling 559.278.2381.
+This program is available to students who volunteer 75 to 150 hours with participating non-profit agencies, schools or government organizations in the four county service area (Fresno, Kings, Madera, or Tulare) served by Fresno State, earn 1 or 3 units of credit and a $875 or $1,750 scholarship upon completion of hours.
+For more information, contact the Career Development Center at 559.278.2381 or visit the Career Development Center's website and click on the Community Service Scholarship link.

 The Humanics Program at Fresno State